unicode-org/icu4x/docs/process/prd.md

 -   Expose a single, high-level, highly requested API - [DateTimeFormat](https://docs.rs/icu_datetime/0.1.0/icu_datetime/)
 -   Release a meta-package [ICU](https://docs.rs/icu/0.1.0/icu/)

-With the upcoming 0.2 release, we aim to close the gap between our 0.1 features and requirements of ECMA-402.
+With the upcoming 0.2 release, we aim to close the gap between our 0.1 features and requirements of ECMA-402 for `Intl.Locale`, `Intl.PluralRules`, and `Intl.DateTimeFormat`, as discussed below.

 ## Risk Analysis